imroc/req/README.md

 ```

 ## <a name="Debug">Debug</a>
-Set global variable `req.Debug` to true, it will print detail infomation for every request.
+Set global variable `req.Debug` to true, it will print detail information for every request.
 ``` go
 req.Debug = true
 req.Post("http://localhost/test" "hi")